rebelsky/sams-assorted-musings-reflections/linux-on-macos.md

-[1] The Pyramid's tendency to crash under high loads led me to make it a policy to start homework assignments the day after they were do; that way, I was the only one working on the system, and it was less likley to crash and destroy my work.
+[1] The Pyramid's tendency to crash under high loads led me to make it a policy to start homework assignments the day after they were do; that way, I was the only one working on the system, and it was less likely to crash and destroy my work.
 More details on my experiences with the Pyramid, including its poorly-designed Pascal compiler and my exposure to Gosling Emacs, may follow in subsequent musings.
 If you want me to write more, let